leon-do/RSA-zkSNARKs-Eratosthenes-Prime-Encryption-payment-channels-lightning-network/README.md

 # prime-encryption

-learning about prime numbers and RSA encryption
+learning about prime numbers, RSA encryption and Zero-Knowledge Succinct Non-Interactive Argument of Knowledge